pdmosses/agda-material/docs/about.md

 # About Agda-Material

+!!! warning

+    This version was deployed from the `dev` branch of the repository

 Agda-Material supports **generation of websites and PDFs** with **highlighted listings** of (plain or literate) Agda source code.

-See the [README] page for how to create a repository for using Agda-Material.
+See the **[README]** page for how to create a repository for using Agda-Material.

-See the [user guide] for a summary of how to generate websites and PDFs with Agda-Material.
+See the **[User Guide]** for a summary of how to generate websites and PDFs with Agda-Material.

 ## Background